oscarlorentzon/ray-tracer/README.md

 - You are familiar with [Git](https://git-scm.com/).

 ## Development Workflow
-After cloning ray-tracer, run `yarn` to fetch its dependencies.
+After cloning `ray-tracer`, run `yarn` to fetch its dependencies.
 Then, you can run several commands:

 - `yarn test` runs the complete test suite.
 - `yarn build` creates a `build` folder with the transpiled library.